-Pernicious anemia is an autoimmune disorder in which the body doesn’t produce enough healthy red blood cells due to its inability to absorb vitamin B-12.
+Pernicious anemia is an autoimmune disorder in which the body doesn’t produce enough healthy red blood cells due to its inability to absorb vitamin B12.

 “Pernicious” actually means “deadly” and is used because it was once considered a deadly disease due to the lack of available treatment.
-However, failure to diagnose & treat in time can result in severe neurologic complications, leading to death.
+However, failure to diagnose and treat in time can result in severe neurologic complications, leading to death.

 The disease was first clearly described in 1849 by Thomas Addison, from which it acquired the common name of Addison’s anemia.
-It may also be referred to as Vitamin B-12 deficiency.
+It may also be referred to as Vitamin B12 deficiency.

-– Pernicious anemia is caused by a lack of intrinsic factor (IF) in the stomach, which causes B-12 deficiency.
-Intrinsic factor is a protein produced by the parietal cells of the gastric mucosa (stomach lining) that is necessary for the absorption of vitamin B-12 later on in the small intestine.
+Pernicious anemia is caused by a lack of intrinsic factor (IF) in the stomach, which causes B12 deficiency.
+Intrinsic factor is a protein produced by the parietal cells of the gastric mucosa (stomach lining) that is necessary for the absorption of vitamin B12 later on in the small intestine.

-– B-12 is naturally found in animal products including meat, poultry, fish, eggs, and dairy products.
+Vitamin B12 is not produced by the body and must be obtained from the diet.
+B12 is naturally found in animal products including meat, poultry, fish, eggs, and dairy products.
 Fortified cereals and nutritional supplements are another source.

-When vitamin B-12 is consumed, it travels to the stomach where it binds with intrinsic factor (IF), and the two are then absorbed in the last part of the small intestine.
+When vitamin B12 is consumed, it travels to the stomach where it binds with intrinsic factor (IF), and the two are then absorbed in the last part of the small intestine.

 In most cases of pernicious anemia, the body’s immune system attacks and destroys the cells that produce IF in the stomach.
-When these cells are destroyed, the body can’t make IF and therefore can’t absorb vitamin B-12.
+When these cells are destroyed, the body can’t make IF and therefore can’t absorb vitamin B12.

-Sometimes other causes of vitamin B-12 deficiency, such as poor diet, are confused with pernicious anemia.
+Sometimes other causes of vitamin B12 deficiency, such as poor diet, are confused with pernicious anemia.
 However, pernicious anemia is strictly caused by a lack of IF, whether that be due to an autoimmune disorder, gastrectomy or gastric bypass surgery, or a genetic defect in which a child is born not making IF.

 Without enough B12, the body will produce macrocytes (abnormally large red blood cells) which may not be able to enter the bloodstream from the bone marrow, resulting in a decrease in oxygen-carrying RBCs in the bloodstream.